 Why do businesses need to hire more females in tech?
 It’s not just about complying with equal opportunity regulations.
 It is also about diversifying your talent pool.
 Businesses with tech females don’t just tick the right box on their compliance report; they broaden the depth and potential of their overall tech workforce.
 A diversified workforce is typically a far more desirable situation than a homogenous one, in many cases.

 If your business hasn’t already broadened its intake to include hiring tech females, it may be facing a serious handicap.
 Read on to find out why it is so important to include more female candidates in your tech hiring and a few tips to get started.

 There are several benefits that an increased focus on hiring tech females can provide to any business.
 First and foremost, females invariably broaden the experience of a talent pool.
 They add unique perspectives.
 They also add greater innovative potential to the workforce.
-Most recruiters aim to prevent gender bias from impacting an objective talent acquisition strategy.
+Most recruiters aim to prevent gender bias from impacting objective talent acquisition and recruitment strategies.